-Seventy years later, that epicurean and social camaraderie has grown into a spirited partnership committed to advancing Napa Valley wines worldwide.
-Founded in 1944, the Napa Valley Vintners is a voluntary regional trade group with an active membership of nearly 500 wineries, representing a tradition of dedicated vintners and grape growers who work and care for this premier winegrowing region.
+Over seventy-five years later, that epicurean and social camaraderie has grown into a spirited partnership committed to advancing Napa Valley wines worldwide.
+Founded in 1944, the Napa Valley Vintners is a voluntary regional trade group with an active membership of 539 wineries, representing a tradition of dedicated vintners and grape growers who work and care for this premier winegrowing region.

-By 1944 a formal agreement of association was drafted and signed by seven vintners: Fernande de Latour of Beaulieu Vineyard, Felix Salmina of Larkmead, Charles Forni of the Napa Valley Co-op, Robert Mondavi of CK Mondavi and Sons, John Daniel, Jr., of Inglenook, Louis M. Martini and Louis Stralla.
+By 1944 a formal agreement of association was drafted and signed by seven vintners: Fernande de Latour of Beaulieu Vineyard, Elmer Salmina of Larkmead, Charles Forni of the Napa Valley Co-op, Robert Mondavi of CK Mondavi and Sons, John Daniel Jr. of Inglenook, Louis M. Martini and Louis Stralla.